 Reservations not necessary except for groups, but the restaurant can get quite busy for special occasions like Mother’s Day or holiday parties.
 Entrees mostly under $20.
 Some of the customers in the tasting room told me they were there to stock up on their favorites in price ranges from $4 to $90 per bottle, with discounts for 3 bottles or a case of 12.

 Disclosure: I was an invited guest for a tour, tasting and lunch but have tried to honestly represent the value and experience that awaits a typical visitor.
 Observations, research and opinions are my own.
-For more on the history of , an informative book is available in the gift shop or free with a trial of Kindle.
-Click the ad at the top of the page to sign up.
+And if you’re looking to book a downtown hotel for your Los Angeles visit, please click on this link or the ad at the top of the page to support this travel blog at no cost to you.

 For a very different wine tasting adventure in Slovenia, check out this post to read about the wine pump at Vina Koper.
+Or visit the amazing wine region of Goriška Brda.
 Want more stories like this?
 Like @strangersinthelivingroom on Facebook, and sign up for the occasional email when there is a new post.
+Get more travel ideas from Strangers in the Living Room on Pinterest and please subscribe to my YouTube channel for videos of some of the interesting places I’ve visited as a travel journalist and media talent coach.